jamf/DEPNotify/README.md

 | quitSuccessiveEULA | Boolean | Allows DEPNotify to quit upon agreeing to the EULA | defaults write menu.nomad.DEPNotify quitSuccessiveEULA -bool true |

 ## Registration Window Configuration

+Registration window adds a button the end user must press to activate a dropdown that will allow the user to fill in associated data about themselves, the computer, use case for computer, or any other idea you have.
+A sensitive data box is enabled by default that allow the user to self identify if there is client or other types of secured data on the device.

 #### General Settings